Client: Capstone project for Tamara Munzner’s graduate viz course,

 If the reporter asked for follow up on these regions or for specific details about these populations, the manager could then select “Red” under the “Select Conservation Status” filter, and see plots of population measures.
 The manager could then browse the bar and line plots to identify trends, outliers or features across these populations.
 Examining these plots suggests that population size is highly variable across these CUs, but all CUs showed a reduction in total recruits beginning in the late 1990s, and these have not recovered.

-In this scenario, the manager is able to rapidly browse the statuses of CUs across the Fraser river and identify features of that topology.
-Furthermore, they can filter items and compare them to discover trends or features in the data, and identify outliers.
-The visualization enables rapid exploration of the existing dataset and comparisons across CUs in a way that was not possible using the department’s existing visualizations.
+In this scenario, the visualization enables rapid exploration of the existing dataset and comparisons across CUs in a way that was not possible using the department’s existing visualizations.
 While there are ways to improve the visualization, this represents a significant improvement over current techniques.

 This dashboard served as a proof of concept that an interactive visual interface could improve the ability of fisheries scientists to explore and consume their data.
 It was presented as a case study to different stakeholder groups within the DFO to secure funding for further visualization development.
 Based on this project, I was invited to intern with the DFO via the Mitacs Accelerate program, focusing on data visualization and user research.